 Powered by Silicon Valley Clean Energy

-Your car is being charged by Silicon Valley Clean Energy’s (SVCE) carbon-free electricity sourced from wind, solar, hydropower and other renewable sources.
+Your car is being charged by Silicon Valley Clean Energy’s (SVCE) electricity sourced from wind, solar, geothermal and other clean sources.
 SVCE is the community-owned electricity provider for 13 communities in Santa Clara County.
+These EV chargers were funded by SVCE to help customers without access to home charging more conveniently and affordably charge their EVs.

 By choosing to drive with clean electricity, you are making an impact by reducing local air pollution and helping fight climate change.